 The next trick was to secure the tail to the bar.
 My first effort was to secure everything to the tail skid with a U-bolt to lock it down, but that proved to be not strong enough.
-I thought it was made of steel, but turns out to be aluminum.
+I thought it was made of solid steel, but turns out to be hollow like the aircraft frame.
 It finally gave up on the trip to Oshkosh.
 The EAA emergency repairs guys were able to weld it back together for me.
 But while at Oshkosh 2019 I had to devise something that would keep the tail from moving side to side.
 The skid mounting would handle movements up and down.
 I came up with a heavy duty hinge system and rack brackets that use the existing hole in the Kitfox tail system.
 After a few trips things seem to be working very well.
 The bar flexes just enough to eliminate hard shocks to the plane.
 But is strong enough to assure it does not go too far up or down.

 There are also two ratchet straps connected to the tail skid as a fail safe system.
 It is not necessary, but makes me feel better with them on.
 The tail strap is removed and tied up to keep it from rubbing.
 I found that leaving it on during travel could cause a lot of scuffing to the plane.